-Instructional Economic Proposal 2011-2012
+Instructional Economic Proposal 2012-2013

-Due to the fourth year of severe financial crisis in the State of Florida, education funding for all school districts continues to suffer.
-In addition, most school districts, including Pasco County, face fewer student enrollments than projected, thus further exacerbating funding shortfalls.
-Again State education funding formulas included nonrecurring funds that are not guaranteed beyond this school year, leaving school districts and school employees facing decreased revenues.
-Therefore, in light of these unprecedented financial circumstances, the District and Union have agreed to the following economic components in an effort to preserve jobs and benefits.
+Due to the fifth year of severe financial crisis in the State of Florida, education funding for all school districts continues to suffer.
+In order to balance its budget, the District again had to utilize nonrecurring funds that are not guaranteed beyond this school year, leaving the District and its employees facing decreased revenues.
+Therefore, in light of these unprecedented financial circumstances, the District and Union have agreed to the following economic components in an effort to preserve jobs and benefits and avert furlough days: